FHIR/GoFSH/README.md

 Usage: goFSH [path-to-fhir-resources] [options]

 Options:
   -o, --out <out>                  the path to the output folder -l, --log-level <level>          specify the level of log messages: error, warn, info (default), debug -d, --dependency <dependency...> specify dependencies to be loaded using format dependencyId@version (FHIR R4 included by default)
   -v, --version                    print goFSH version -h, --help                       display help for command -s, --style                      specify how the output is organized into files: group-by-fsh-type (default), group-by-profile, single-file, file-per-definition
-  -f, --fshing-trip [use-local-sushi] run SUSHI on the output of GoFSH and generate a comparison of the round trip results, add "use-local-sushi" after flag to use your locally installed version of SUSHI
+  -f, --fshing-trip                run SUSHI on the output of GoFSH and generate a comparison of the round trip results -i, --installed-sushi            use the locally installed version of SUSHI when generating comparisons with the "-f" option
 ```

 # Installation for Developers